ObjectiveTruth/objectivetruth.github.io/_posts/2014-04-30-starting-off-v0-52.md

 ---
 ![crashedandroid](http://www.objectivetruth.ca/wp-content/uploads/2014/04/crashedandroid.png)

-Intro</strong\>
+##Intro

 After lots of trouble shooting and seeing the above screen for the millionth time I'm comfortable enough to post up the fairly stable version of the UOITLibraryBooking app i've been working on.